Ksdsk/Bibliotheque/Obsidian/Hobbies/Coffee/Americano.md

-Americano is a drink consisting of espresso and hot water.
+Americano is a drink consisting of [[espresso]] and hot water.
 ## Origin
-Caffe latte is a coffee drink of Italian origin made with espresso and steamed milk.
-It is traditionally served in a glass.
-There are a lot of variants of this drink, such as the [[Caffè Mocha]], which introduces a chocolate flavour on top, or matcha, a green tea drink.

-The word Caffè Latte is taken from the Italian phrase *Caffè e Latte*, which means *Coffee and Milk*.
+Caffe Americano, or simply *Americano*, means "American Coffee" in Italian, Spanish, and Portuguese.
+The coffee was thought to be originated by the American G.I.s where they decided to dilute espresso with hot water to approximate to their own taste.
 ## Recipe
-Creating a caffè latte is simple:
+Creating an Americano is simple:
+1. Prepare water about 4 times the amount of espresso at 90 degrees;
-1. Brew espresso
+2. Brew espresso;
-2. Steam milk (usually for about 4 seconds of stretching) in a milk jug
-3. Stop steaming when it reaches about 65 degrees (when you feel uncomfortable holding the milk jug).
+3. Pour the hot water over the espresso.
+## Long Black
+A long black is essentially the same as an americano, but instead of pouring water over the espresso, you will pour the espresso over the hot water.
+This keeps the espresso's crema intact.